NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/4-Putting_it_all_together.md

 ```

 Make sure both ranges are positive, and non-zero.

+I've included this function in the `control_device.py` example script.

 **guiZero**.
 GUI toolkits can be fiddly, and to be honest I'd recommend sticking with physical device output over MQTT.
 But if you really want to explore: